 Direct discrimination: Reason for treatment

 The ET had found that the reason for the employer’s treatment of the claimant was not his disability, but the effects of his conduct on others and the fact that it was frightening.
-It was not till the appeal reached the Employment Appeal Tribunal that the claimant sought to argue the treatment was “on the ground of” his disability, as his conduct was “a necessary facet” of his disability, that it was so much part and parcel of the disability that it could not be separated from it.
+It was not until the appeal reached the Employment Appeal Tribunal that the claimant sought to argue that the treatment was “on the ground of” his disability, as his conduct was “a necessary facet” of his disability, that it was so much part and parcel of the disability that it could not be separated from it.

 The Court of Appeal said it was not open to the claimant to raise this point for the first time in the course of an appeal limited to questions of law.
 If the point had been raised in the ET, evidence would have been admissible about the relationship between his disability and his behaviour.
 No useful purpose was served now by a theoretical discussion on a legal point on which there was no evidence and therefore no relevant findings of fact.